OpenMoonRay/openmoonray-docs/docs/getting-started/installation/building-moonray/general_build.md

 ## MoonRay Source Repositories
 ---

-The Open MoonRay source is split into 19 git repositories, all available at [DreamWorks Animation Github](https://github.com/dreamworksanimation).
-Each repository can be built separately, by invoking cmake with the root of the repository as the source path.
-This requires that CMake be configured so that it can find all of the libraries and tools that are needed by the particular repository you are building.
+The Open MoonRay source is split into multiple git repositories, all available at the [MoonRay Project on Github](https://github.com/OpenMoonRay).
+Each repository can be built separately, by invoking cmake with the root of the repository as the source path, however this requires that CMake be configured so that it can find all of the libraries and tools that are needed by the particular repository you are building.

-We've created the ***openmoonray*** repository as a way to download and build all of the source in one step, without worrying about dependencies between the separate repositories.
+To simplify the build process we've created the ***openmoonray*** repository as a way to build all of the source in one step, without worrying about dependencies between the separate repositories.
 It is highly recommended that you use this process, unless you have a strong reason to build the individual parts separately, or to build only a subset.
-However, the *openmoonray* repository is not a *necessary* part of the Open MoonRay source : we do not use it for the builds we use internally in production.

 If you do want to build the repositories separately, the process may be made easier by using a dependency/build framework like Rez/rez-build.
 The following page has a description of the individual repositories and their dependencies : [Open Moonray Repositories]({{ "/getting-started/installation/building-moonray/repo_deps" | absolute_url }}), and some more information is given below.